15 Fascinating Cultural Differences Around The World

 Don’t stare at people in Germany.

-Best thing to do when traveling for international business or for fun is to read up on new countries you are visiting, and then try and watch and see what others are doing and match them.
+Best thing to do when traveling for international business or for fun is to read up on the new countries you are visiting.